PACEHackWeek/pace-2024/book/logistics.md

 ## Location

-* Tutorials and courses will occur in the XXX Room.
+* Lectures and tutorials will occur in the Interdisciplinary Life Sciences Building (ILSB) Rooms #116A and 237.
-* Doors open at 8:30 am each morning (Monday-Friday).
-We will start the morning sessions at 9:00 am sharp.
+* Doors open at 8:00 am each morning (Sunday-Thursday).
+We will start the morning sessions at 8:30 am sharp.
-* Due to space limitations, only registered hackweek participants will be allowed to attend the tutorials and open working sessions.
+* Due to space limitations, only registered hackweek participants will be allowed to attend the lectures, tutorials, and open working sessions.
 * Participants are expected to attend all scheduled activities.
 Contact
-  {{ contact_email }} if any circumstances prevent you from attending.
+  {{ anna.windledipaola@nasa.gov }} if any circumstances prevent you from attending.

 ## Dorms